 When do Japan’s food import regulations require quarantine?

-In most cases, under the Plant Protection Law and the Domestic Animal Infectious Diseases Control Law, a cargo quarantine and in-depth inspection is mandatory.
+In most cases, under the Plant Protection Law and the Domestic Animal Infectious Diseases Control Law, a cargo quarantine and in-depth inspection are mandatory.
 The applicable procedure derives from the product classification, notably if the product is fresh or raw, from the processing methods.

 What is the purpose of the inspection?

 Japanese inspectors verify that the imported products are compliant with Japan’s food import regulations: